-⚠️ NOTE: This guide is macOS and Linux only.
-The software mentioned is NOT natively supported on Windows and therefore can only be used in WSL.
+⚠️ NOTE: This guide is macOS and Linux only ( ✅).
+The software mentioned is NOT natively supported on Windows ( ❌) but can be used in WSL.

 Intended Audience